ralswede/SanRemo.NT40/pcnet/install/readme.txt

-(R) IBM 10/100 Ethernet MC Windows NT 4.0 Network Device Driver Copyright (C) 2024 Ryan Alswede All Right Reserved
+(R) IBM 10/100 Ethernet MC Windows NT 4.0 Network Device Driver Copyright (C) 2024 Ryan Alswede All Rights Reserved
 ---------------------------------------------------------------------
 Release 2/14/2024         "San Remo"           ryanalswede@gmail.com

 HISTORY:
-This ethernet network adapter represents IBM's attempt to keep Microhannel Channel Architecture  (MCA) relevant.
+This ethernet network adapter represents IBM's attempt to keep Microchannel Architecture  (MCA) relevant.
 The base card uses an Adapatec Bridge Chip to go from MCA bus to a PCI bus based daughter card using PCI Mezzanine Card (PMC) architecture and format.
-The daughter card is the only know daughter card to have been created by IBM.
+The daughter card is the only known daughter card to have been created by IBM.
 The daughter card uses an AMD PCnet-FAST chipset to make a complete 10/100 network card that AIX then operates in RS/6000 servers and workstations.
 The base card was meant to be generic for future daughter cards.
-Of know AIX source code leaks, there is no San Remo source code contained in them.
+Of known AIX source code leaks, there is no San Remo source code contained in them.

-I attempted to secure license agreement with IBM to see the original San Remo AIX device driver source code.
-After a year of back and forth between an AIX Architect, AIX Delivery Manager and an AIX Support Manager; IBM legal finally decided that they would not allow any license agreement and therefore the secrets of San Remo would remain locked in archive in Austin, TX.
+I attempted to secure a licensing agreement with IBM to see the original San Remo AIX device driver source code.
+After a year of back and forth between an AIX Architect, AIX Delivery Manager and AIX Support Manager, IBM legal finally decided that they would not allow any license agreement.
+Therefore, the secrets of San Remo would remain locked in archive in Austin, TX.

 Christian Holzapfel was able to crack what the ASIC 9060R bridge chip did by watching the MCA bus communications between AIX operating system and the San Remo during startup of AIX operating system on his RS/6000.
-We were able to decode how AIX set the PCI registers of the AMD chipset and we were able to get a set of working register values for the ASIC.
+We were able to decode how AIX set the PCI registers of the AMD chipset and get a set of working register values for the ASIC.
-What the actual registers control inside the ASIC is only know to IBM.
+What the actual registers control inside the ASIC is only known to IBM.

 INSTALL:
 Back up your data.
-This is vintage computing and not everything goes as planed.
-Everytihng should be considered unknown and untested.
+This is vintage computing and not everything goes as planned.
+Everything should be considered unknown and untested.

 An open 32-bit MCA slot is required for the San Remo adapter install.